Acid Bath: Break-up and subsequent projects (1997–2024)

-After two studio albums, Acid Bath's career came to an abrupt end on January 23, 1997, when bass guitarist Audie Pitre and his parents were killed by a drunk driver who had run a stop sign.
+After two studio albums, Acid Bath's career abruptly ended on January 23, 1997, when bass guitarist Audie Pitre and his parents were killed by a drunk driver who had run a stop sign.
 Kelly Pitre, Audie's brother, was the only one of four family members to survive the incident, escaping with only a broken rib and a mild neck fracture.

 While rumors of another album circulated after the band's end, nothing new surfaced.
 Sammy Duet owns a tape of him and Mike Sanchez coming up with riffs for a possible third Acid Bath album.
 He mentioned this tape on his interview with Does It Doom?.
 The tape was labeled "Rat Poison" because neither of them could come up with an album name.
 One of the members saw some rat poison in a box at the rehearsal space and said "just call it fucking Rat Poison".
 It was also rumored that some of the riffs were used for the first Goatwhore album; however, this was proven to be false.

 Tommy Viator played drums on Disincarnate's album Dreams of the Carrion Kind with the well-known death metal guitarist James Murphy.
 Dax Riggs and Mike Sanchez went on to perform in the band Agents of Oblivion, releasing one self-titled album in 2000 and disbanding shortly thereafter.
 Starting in 2000, Riggs was also the frontman for the swamp rock band Deadboy & the Elephantmen, before he began releasing material under his own name in 2007.
 Sammy Pierre Duet was once a member of Crowbar, but has since left the band.
 He is now a member of the blackened death metal band Goatwhore and Ritual Killer and his doom metal band with Kelly Pitre (the brother of Audie) Vual.
 Sammy Duet has remained an open satanist since his days in Acid Bath.
 Audie formed a metal band in 1995, blending black metal vocals with the heavy sound of multiple bassists with no guitars, known as Shrüm.
 Tommy Viator and Joseph Fontenot were also members of Shrüm.
-Shrüm utilized two distorted low-end basses, and Fontenot would alternate between playing a distorted high-end bass and a clean bass.
+Shrüm utilized two distorted low-end basses, and Fontenot alternated between playing a distorted high-end bass and a clean bass.
 Fontenot later played bass for Devourment for two years.
 Joseph Fontenot is now a drill sergeant in the U.S. Army.